-Consider spending 10 to 15 minutes sitting quietly and focusing on your breathing, taking a yoga class once a week or scheduling a monthly massage.
-All the better if you can do these kinds of activities in the morning, because they can set your intention to be calmer, more present and less rushed for the rest of the day.
+Consider spending 10 to 15 minutes sitting quietly and focusing on your breathing, taking a yoga class twice a week, or scheduling a monthly massage.
+All the better if you can do these kinds of activities in the morning, because they can set your intention to be calmer, more present, and less rushed for the rest of the day.
 If the AM doesn’t work for you, don’t worry: Any time of day is helpful, and the more often you do it, the better.

 Heart Helper 2: Make Sleep a Priority

-You may think of a night of good quality sleep as a luxury, but it’s actually a critical component of heart health.
-When you’re sleep deprived, your body releases stress hormones that can cause inflammation and constrict arteries.
+You may think of a good night’s sleep as a luxury, but it’s actually a critical component of heart health.
+When you are sleep deprived, your body releases stress hormones that can cause inflammation and constrict arteries.

 Heart Helper 3: Add Colorful Produce to Every Plate

-Vibrantly-hued fruits and vegetables, such as blueberries, tomatoes and peppers, are loaded with antioxidants, which have an anti-inflammatory effect on your blood vessels.
-Other produce, like bananas and melon, are also high in potassium—which helps your body excrete sodium.
+Vibrantly-hued fruits and vegetables, such as blueberries, tomatoes, and peppers, are loaded with antioxidants, which have an anti-inflammatory effect on your blood vessels.
+Other fruit, like bananas and melon, are also high in potassium to help your body excrete sodium.
 Sodium raises your blood volume, so when you eliminate it efficiently, it takes some strain off of your heart.
 According to dietary guidelines, most adults need two cups of fruit and two-and-a-half to three cups of vegetables each day.
-To put that in perspective, one cup is roughly the equivalent to one large ear of corn, a small apple or a large orange.
+To put that in perspective, one cup is roughly the equivalent to one large ear of corn, a small apple, or a large orange.
 Half a cup is about 16 grapes, four large strawberries, or five broccoli florets.